Cartographer: job description

 Information technology plays an important role within the profession, and has dramatically changed the nature of the work.
 Traditional scribing, tracing and lettering map-making processes have been replaced with remote sensing, computerised mapping and Geographical Information Systems (GIS) packages.
 Data is collected, stored and transferred electronically, and computers are used to design, create and produce maps.

 Cartographers are employed by government organisations such as the MET Office, Ordnance Survey, and the Hydrographic Office.
-Other employers include local authorities, utilities, service agencies (such as The AA), private consultancies and commercial map publishers.
+Other employers include:

 Would-be cartographers must be able to demonstrate a genuine interest in the work, and must have meticulous attention to detail and good IT and design skills.